 About the USS Wasp

 The USS Wasp was 872 feet long and displaced over 36,000 tons when fully loaded with personnel and aircraft.
 She was decommissioned after the war but recommissioned again in the 1950s, reclassified as an attack aircraft carrier (CVA-18).
-She later became an antisubmarine carrier (CVS-18), served during the Vietnam War and was also instrumental in the NASA space program, recovering astronauts from five of the Gemini missions.
-The Wasp was decommissioned for the final time in 1972 and was shortly after sent to be scrapped.
+She later became an antisubmarine carrier (CVS-18) and served during the Vietnam War.

 Construction of the Wasp and Later Upgrades

-It took just a little over one year to build the USS Wasp in Quincy, Massachusetts at the Fore River Shipyard.
+It took just a little over one year to build the USS Wasp in Quincy, Massachusetts, at the Fore River Shipyard.
 She was constructed to carry over 2,600 men and officers as well as between 90 and 100 aircraft.
-The ship was powered by Westinghouse steam turbines and Babcock and Wilcox boilers, all of which were made and delivered to the U.S. Navy containing asbestos for insulation and fireproofing.

 The USS Wasp returned to the U.S. for repairs again in 1952 after suffering damage in a collision with a destroyer.
 In 1955 she received upgrades in San Francisco and underwent an important conversion to make modern updates to the ship and her equipment.
 These upgrades included an angled flight deck that allowed for better aircraft launches.
 She also went through standard maintenance in Boston throughout the 1960s.

 The USS Wasp was built during World War II specifically to serve in that war.
 She deployed to the Pacific Ocean and served in numerous operations in 1944 and 1945.